SpitFire-666/Firefox-Stuff/README.md

 # userChrome.css

-Use this if you want to customise Firefox, eg by hiding the tab strip
+Use this advanced option to customise Firefox, eg by hiding the tab strip

 ## Enable use of userChrome.css